jmuganga54/Web-Dev-BootCamp/7 Intermediate Bootstrap/README.md

 ```

 ### Refactoring our Website Part 2

 On this section we continue to refactor our website, by creating two classes `white-section` and `colored-section`.
 Both of the class will be applied to section which have white background and colored background accordingly.

-This will prevent repetition ourselves by making all the section white section to have the same property of font-color and section with colored background to have the same property of background color + font colar.
-Instead of putting these properties on different sections.
+This will prevent repetition ourselves by making all the section white section to have the same property of font-color and section with colored background to have the same property of background color + font color.
+Instead of putting these properties on different sections, which lead to repetition.

 ### Advanced CSS Selector Priority

 ```
 <h1 id="headers" class="title" style ="color:orange"></h1>
 ```

-Things to Know about CSS Selector Priority
+> Things to Know about CSS Selector Priority

-* `Element tag` have lowest priority of all
+- `Element tag` have lowest priority of all

 ```
 h1{
   color:red
 }
 ```

-* Compared to `element tag`, `classes` have higher priority
+- Compared to `element tag`, `classes` have higher priority

 ```
 .title{
   color:yellow
 }
 ```

-* Id have higher priority compared to `element tag` and `classes`
+- Id have higher priority compared to `element tag` and `classes`
-* `Inline Css` are more specific with higher priority even than `id`, `external css` or `internal css`
+- `Inline Css` are more specific with higher priority even than `id`, `external css` or `internal css`

 > How to Prevent conflicting rules when using selector

-1. Use`ids` very few time, don't try to use them, when you can use the `classes`.
+1. Use`ids` very few times, don't try to use them when you can use the `classes`.
 First consider to you the classes instead of going straight to `ids`.
 2. When applying class to your element, only use one class.
 Instead of having many classes.
 3. Avoid `inline css` at all cost.

+### Completing the Website
+So it is important to arrange elements on CSS file to make it modular and readable by implementing a better structure.
+For example on the website that we built we put html element first on css file then, followed by headings, sections, navigational bar, buttons, title, features, testimonials, pricing, cta sections, etc.

+This  can be very easy or help when finding a section of the website which have broken or having a problem and trying to fix it.
+Organizing your CSS file is very important to help with fixing problems and finding issues when arising.

+> Note: JUst because something repeat itself, it's not a good enough reason to get lid of it.
+On some sections it can be very hard to refactor your code, even if you find repeated code.

 ## Summary